Thursday, 4 June 2015

 • Eat something light so that your tummy is lined and your energy is up!

 • Expectations - walk in with an open mind; be ready to learn more about the company and the role as oppose to expecting that having got yourself to the interview stage you'll get the job!
 No expectations, no disappointment.
-If not the job, you will leave with having learned something new that you can apply going forward.
+If it isn't 'your job', you will hopefully leave having learned something new that you can apply going forward.

-It's never the situation but rather how you choose to deal with it that will usually determine the outcome.
+It's never the situation but rather how you choose to deal with it that will usually determine how well you do thereafter.

 DO NOT NETWORK, HAVE A CONVERSATION!